microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-get-cloudpcprovisioningpolicy.md

 Namespace: microsoft.graph

-Read the properties and relationships of a [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md) object.
+View the properties and relationships of a [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md) object.

 ## Permissions